-When you’re just getting started, it may be difficult to know what tools are or aren’t essential, or what are the best tools.
+When you’re just getting started, it is difficult to know what tools are or aren’t essential, or what are the best tools.

 This list contains a lot of different tools.
-You don’t need to buy them all at once, or you’ll end buying stuff that you don’t need or stuff you’ll never use!
+You don’t need to buy them all at once.
+Otherwise, you’ll end up buying stuff that you don’t need or stuff you’ll never use!
 Start by purchasing a few essential tools related to the projects you want to do.
 Then, as your lab, and your expertise starts growing, upgrade you lab with new tools.

 Finding the Right Spot